 Alone with your loneliness

 Sometimes loneliness warrants more intervention than we can do for ourselves.
-Losing our spouses, friends, and our beloved pet companions as we grow older can eventually leave us isolated, worn out, and seemingly without hope or help.
+Many of us have lost our spouses, friends, and our beloved pet companions.
+The losses can eventually leave us isolated, worn out, and seemingly without hope or help.
 If you are alone and lonely, let your physician know what you are going through.
 He or she may have access to supportive resources in your community.